Yandex Cloud

 +----------------------+---------------------+----------------------+---------------------+---- ---+--------------------------------+

-By default, information about operations is provided as text.
-To get detailed information, specify the yaml or json output data format using the --format flag:
+By default, information about operations is displayed as text.
+To get more detailed information, specify the yaml or json output data format in --format:

 yc managed-postgresql cluster list-operations c9qk2926qqu9******** --format yaml